UONSocialCoding/RailsWorkshop/notes.md

 *Slide*

 Rails has this notion of convention over configuration.
 I'm sure you've seen it in the Rails guides already, and maybe even heard me rant about it once or twice.
 There's good reason for this believe me!

 Rails teaches you good conventions, and so the skills you learn on a Rails app, will apply to any other web engineering setup.
-Good conventions means easier maintenance, less hair pulling, and a more enjoyable development experience.
+Good conventions means easier maintenance, less hair pulling, and a more enjoyable development experience all round.

 *Slide*

+Both Ruby and Rails are known for their great communities.

+*Slide*

+They each have active repos on GitHub, with thousands of contributors, and update cycles planned well into the future.

+...

+*Slide*

+Active communities means constant updates, and new features to play with.

+...

+*Slide*

+They also have fantastic documentation, covering just about every topic you can imagine.
+If you're looking to learn more about Rails then the official guides are the best place to start.

+*Slide*

 Don't get me wrong, Rails has its flaws.
 But I'm going to help us navigate through them as best I can.

+*Slide*

+...

 *slide*